Skip to main content

 Multiple "worlds"

-Some of the rules in this spec come in 2 versions: One version requires a property to hold "in all worlds," and the other requires it to hold only "in some world."
+Some of the rules in this spec come in two versions: One version requires a property to hold "in all worlds," and the other requires it to hold only "in some world."

 Tool authors may choose to implement neither, either, or both versions of the rules.